chrisdew/chrisdew.github.com/_posts/2011-05-05-secret-life-of-unit.md

 Unit as the type of Null or Void in Statically Typed OOP languages
 ------------------------------------------------------------------
-Functions which return objects implictly return a tagged union of the type and unit.
+Functions which return objects, implictly return a tagged union of the type and unit.
 A Java method with the signature:

 public Person findByAddress(String address)

-Is implicitly declares as returning either a Person, or Null.
+It implicitly declares findByAddress as returning either a Person, or Null.
 Null has only one value.
 Null has a type of Unit.

 (The implementation of this tagged union may be a single word, but as the value zero is not available as a valid pointer, it's still theoretically sound.)

 The imperative conspiracy to make Unit disappear
 ------------------------------------------------
+For some reason, imperative languages, and even SQL, seem to go to some lengths to make Unit unusable.

+In C, you can't have zero length bitfields.

+In SQL you can't have zero length bitfields, and you can't declare a column having type of NULL (which would be quite near Unit, if not identical).